Julia-A/Bread-Basket-Bakery-Analysis-/README.md

 I got my dataset from kaggle.com.
 It is a bakery dataset.

 # Data Cleaning
 I cleaned the data using excel, I removed duplicates and blank rows.
-I also did some data wrangling by drilling down the date column into month and days.
+I also did some data wrangling by drilling down the date column into month and days using INDEX and MATCH, YEAR, TEXT and COUNTIF functions.

 # Findings & Recommendations
 - Sales are highest during the weekend.
 However, the sales are uniform during the weekdays.